rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

 yarn add parcel-bundler
 ```

-And a `package.json` should have been there since `yarn init -y`.
+We can work with TypeScript's default settings.
+Finally, a `package.json` should have been there since `yarn init -y`.
 Let's create some `scripts` inside it:

 ```json
 {